chenxch/chenxch/README.md

 ### 👋 Hi there, I'm Xc

+- 🌱 I’m currently learning how to be an open source author
 <!--
 **chenxch/chenxch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.